HarudogMyLand/HarudogMyLand.github.io/index.md

 - Nickname：**春犬君**
 - Birthday：Sep 1th
 - Ocupation：BUAAer
-- Affection: RPG games, reading and wrinting markdown pages
+- Affection:heart:: RPG games, reading and writing markdown pages, issue comment.
-- Hatred: Online Politics, Cyberbullying, Horror things.
+- Hatred:imp:: Online Politics, Cyberbullying, Horror things.

 And I want to share my online resources with you!
 Here are some of them: